-4. Enjoy a night of fun and revelry at these Peaky Blinders Nights
+4. Enjoy a night of revelry at these Peaky Blinders nights

-It’s time to grab your flat cap and don your finest threads as you step into the smoky underworld of the 1920s, because Peaky Blinders Nights are making a return to the Black Country Living Museum.
+It’s time to grab your flat cap and don your finest threads as you step into the smoky underworld of the 1920s because Peaky Blinders Nights are making a return to the Black Country Living Museum.
 This September, fans of the popular TV series can enjoy a night of fun and revelry and become an adopted member of the Shelby family with this immersive experience.
-During Peaky Blinders Nights, you will be able to explore the streets and alleys at the Black Country Living Museum and hear of tales about Birmingham’s most notorious gangs.
-Visitors will also be able to enjoy the roaring nightlife of the interwar years with music and entertainment around every corner.
+You will be able to explore the streets and alleys, hear tales about Birmingham’s most notorious gangs, and enjoy the roaring nightlife of the interwar years with entertainment around every corner.

 6. Take in the fresh air and be at one with nature with an autumn stroll

 From lakes to mountains, the surrounding area of Birmingham offers a range of terrain for you to explore whilst the weather is still pretty mild.
 From climbing up Clent Hills to a circular route around Coughton Court, Warwickshire boasts amazing views and walking routes which vary from challenging to chilled.
-Check out our guide to autumn walks less than an hour away from Birmingham, which are a must for you to do over the weekend as not only does it give you a break from your usual scenery but you can watch the leaves turn on some awesome routes.
+Check out our guide to autumn walks near Birmingham.
+Not only does it give you a break from your usual scenery, but you can watch the leaves turning on some awesome routes.

-So you feel you know Birmingham city centre, Digbeth and the Jewellery Quarter pretty much inside out now but have you ventured to the southern suburb of King’s Heath?
+So you feel you know Birmingham City Centre, Digbeth and the Jewellery Quarter pretty much inside out, but have you ventured to the southern suburb of King’s Heath?
 Historically in Worcestershire, Brum has claimed this area as its own and it’s not short of things to do this September.
 From music venues to markets, pastries to pizza, garms to the great outdoors, this little pocket just outside the city has got it all.
 Whether you leave here with an extra ice cream dessert, a record or memories, you’ll also leave with an urge to come back and explore more next time.
 Check out our guide to King’s Heath for reasons to visit.